Scalingo/documentation/_posts/platform/app/2000-01-01-run-scheduled-tasks.md

 ## Configuring Cron Tasks on Your Application

 Configure cron tasks on your application by adding a `cron.json` file at the root of your application.
-The file will be detected at the next deployment and the cron task will be configured for your application.
+The file will be detected at the next deployment and the cron-like tasks will be automatically launched.

 For instance, here is a file example of how to schedule a task every 10 minutes to execute the command `rails orders:check` on a 2XL container: